birkschmithuesen/imPulse/README.md

 4. Hit <b>ENTER</b> to save the crossing as a node
  * with <b>n</b> you can show all currently set nodes
 5. *optional*: reset the bright stripes if you want to switch the stripe (```ACTIVATE_ALL_BRIGHT_STRIPES```)
-6. repeat starting at 1.
+6. repeat starting at 1. (if you want to switch the stripe) or 2.

 When you are done, save the configuration to a file by hitting the <b>s</b>-key.